King-Tom18/King-Tom18/README.md

 ## Hi there 👋
-I'm still a student and a fledgling coder
+I'm still a student and a fledgling coder.
-Looking to expand my skills and expertise
+Looking to expand my skills and expertise.
-I want to be a master coder one day
+I want to be a master coder one day.
-Specialise in Python and HTML
+Specialise in Python and HTML. learning javascript.
-learning javascript.
-I want to specialise in website and game development I'm looking to collaborate with anyone with similar goals and ideals I'm looking for anything to increase my experience
+I want to specialise in website and game development.
+I'm looking to collaborate with anyone with similar goals and ideals.
+I'm looking for anything to increase my experience.
 How to reach me: Tomiwasenior@gmail.com

 <!--